mikio1998/mikio1998.github.io/_posts/2020-10-20-Enum-Notes.md

     }
 }
 ```
-The snow enum was given a depth property, to specify the amount of snowfall.
-Because .snow now carries this property, we can now test some conditions a bit more further.
-We consider that our opinion changes at 10 inches of snow, where any less value will still be "Chilly but not gloomy," but any greater value will be given a new case of "Drive safe!".
+As you can see in the code, we can now test some conditions a bit more further thanks to .snow carrying the depth value.
 In the switch statement, .snow now appears in two cases.
 Which case bound to be called depends on the value.

 <h4>Syntax of the example.<h4>